 It is located on the border between counties Kilkenny and Carlow, on the River Barrow, which demarcates the border between the two counties.
 Historically, the settlement on the eastern side of the Barrow was called Tinnahinch.
-This name is still in use by Carlow County Council, which refers to the town as “Graiguenamanagh-Tinnahinch” in all official documents, whereas Kilkenny County Council solely use the name Graiguenamanagh to refer to the entire town.
+This name is still in use by Carlow County Council, which refers to the town as “Graiguenamanagh-Tinnahinch” in all official documents.
+Whereas Kilkenny County Council solely uses the name Graiguenamanagh to refer to the entire town.

-You have to see amazing floral building (Graig Garden) located in the centre of the town.
+You have to see the amazing floral building (Graig Garden) located in the center of the town.

 Views of Graiguenamanagh from the River Barrow are spectacular.
-I felt in love in this town.
+I fell in love with this town.

-Graiguenamanagh is remarkable combination of mountain views, lush rolling hills, forest and river valleys, the rich heritage of historical buildings, canal boating, river and hill walks, crafts, traditional pubs.
+Graiguenamanagh is a remarkable combination of mountain views, lush rolling hills, forest and river valleys, the rich heritage of historical buildings, canal boating, river and hill walks, crafts, and traditional pubs.